Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Why is 2026 flooding worse than previous years?

-Climate change amplifies events, per Environment Agency’s Sophie Breslin, who told The Times‘s climate desk Ben Webster“warmer atmospheres hold 7% more moisture per degree; extremes intensify”.
+Climate change amplifies events, per Environment Agency’s Sophie Breslin, who told The Times‘s climate desk Ben Webster, “warmer atmospheres hold 7% more moisture per degree; extremes intensify”.

 Poor maintenance exacerbates, with dredging lags criticised.
 Defences built post-2007 falter under volume.